Voice Changer Circuit: Building a Voice Modulator Circuit

 (Double-sided PCB example diagram)

 1. Incorporate test points in the PCB.
-For example, you can have TP2 follow through the signal going to the power- amp from the register and T1 following through the signal from a microphone.
+For example, you can have TP2 follow through the signal going to the power- amp from the register and T1 follow through the signal from a microphone.

 2. Thirdly, use IC sockets, then solder the chips onto the design board.
 Fortunately, you can keep replacing the chips to note the difference in their activities.

 3. Often, you will find jumper JP, R7 that is the volume control, and microphone jack J1 mounted on the board.
-However, for the DIY project to work, you need to replace the board-mounted components with panel-mounted then connect them back to the PCB using hook wires.
+However, for the DIY project to work, you need to replace the board-mounted components with panel-mounted ones and then connect them back to the PCB using hook wires.
 For example, use a switch in place of JP.

 (type of a mini-microphone jack )